Barclays lifts Metlife Inc [MET] price estimate. Who else is bullish?

 Sponsored

-Grants awarded to 24 non-profit organizations from communities across the United States through the Foundation’s Accelerating Commitment to Equity Innovation Fund.
+“At MetLife, we are committed to fostering an inclusive workplace where we meet the needs of all our colleagues and recognize their unique attributes and perspectives,” said MetLife Global Chief Diversity and Inclusion Officer Dr. Cindy Pace.
+“It’s an honor to be recognized by Seramount as we continue to cultivate a purpose-driven and inclusive culture.”
+Seramount is a strategic professional services and research firm dedicated to supporting high-performing, inclusive workplaces.
+A range of MetLife’s DEI-focused programs, leadership accountability and practices were evaluated by Seramount to determine its inclusion on indexes and lists.
+Among those were new initiatives like MOMENTUM, which expands MetLife’s inclusion networks and focuses on topics most important to employees, and EXCELERATE, MetLife’s CEO-driven talent sponsorship program to nurture the diversity of our future leadership cohort.
+This year, MetLife is proud to have been named to the following 2023 Seramount lists and indexes:.

-Over the last 12 months, MET stock dropped by -9.50%.
-The one-year Metlife Inc stock forecast points to a potential upside of 14.95.
-The average equity rating for MET stock is currently 1.72, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 4354907 shares changing hands.
+Over the past one week, the price volatility of Metlife Inc stands at 2.00% while the volatility over the past one month is 1.57%.

-The market cap for the stock reached $49.02 billion, with 779.10 million shares outstanding and 622.10 million shares in the current float.
-Compared to the average trading volume of 3.86M shares, MET stock reached a trading volume of 3936150 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MET stock reached $49.15 billion, with 779.10 million shares outstanding and 620.21 million shares in the current float.
+Compared to the average trading volume of 3.89M shares, MET reached a trading volume of 4354907 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Barclays have made an estimate for Metlife Inc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on November 17, 2023.